swiftlang/swift-syntax/CodeGeneration/README.md

 Some source code inside SwiftSyntax is generated using [SwiftSyntaxBuilder](../Sources/SwiftSyntaxBuilder), a Swift library whose purpose is to generate Swift code using Swift itself.
 This kind of code generation is performed by the Swift package defined in this directory.

-This directory is a standalone package that uses a pinned version of SwiftSyntaxBuilder.
-It is thus NOT using SwiftSyntaxBuilder of the parent directory.
-This guarantees that when `generate-swiftsyntax` is run, it can't break its own build.
+This directory is a standalone package that uses HEAD of the current branch.
+This guarantees that when `generate-swiftsyntax` is run, it can't break its own build when run multiple times without committing.
+This means that `CodeGeneration` will build against your latest local commit of SwiftSyntax.
+If you are making changes to `SwiftSyntax` that affect how code is being generated, commit your SwiftSyntax changes (pushing is not necessary) and re-generate files afterwards.

 To re-generate the files after changing `CodeGeneration` run the `generate-swiftsyntax` target of `CodeGeneration` and pass `path/to/swift-syntax/Sources` as the argument.